kylebystrom/pawpyseed/README.md

 <https://kylebystrom.github.io/pawpyseed/> <br/>

-**Pawpyseed has converted from ctypes to Cython for its C interface!!!
-This should make the code more portable and easier to use.**

-**WARNING: PAWpySeed is still in early development.
-Documentation is incomplete, and some features are not yet thoroughly tested.
+**WARNING: PAWpySeed is still in early development: Some features are not yet thoroughly tested.
-The evaluation of overlap operators is tested, but a standard test suite is not yet published, and some features still require more thorough testing.
+The evaluation of overlap operators is tested, but some features still require more thorough testing.
-Also, the setup.py script is only tested on a couple systems, and same with the pip command.**
+Also, installation has only been tested on a couple systems (all Linux).**

 PAWpySeed is a parallelized Python and C tool for reading and analyzing the optimized band structure and wave functions